2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse Of The 2000 Half Dollar

-The reverse displays the presidential seal centered on the coin.
-An eagle with outstretched wings, holding an arrow and an olive branch in its talons.
-A shield covers the eagle’s chest, topped by a constellation of thirteen stars.
+The reverse displays the presidential seal centered on the coin — an eagle with outstretched wings, holding arrows and an olive branch in its talons.
+A shield covers the eagle’s chest, topped by a constellation of thirteen stars representing the original colonies.

 Other Features Of The 2000 Half Dollar

 The 2000 half dollar measures 30.61mm in diameter with a thickness of 2.15mm.
-Business strikes weigh 11.30 grams and contain 75% copper and 25% nickel over a pure copper core.
+Clad business strikes and standard proofs weigh 11.30 grams and consist of 75% copper and 25% nickel bonded over a pure copper core.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)